 - To invest in a composite portfolio of securities designed to replicate a market capitalisation weighted stock portfolio and provide beta or market returns but with a sustainability filter applied to seek to achieve the objective of zero traditional energy companies.

 - The ability to progressively exclude certain funds from the portfolio in order to dial out certain controversial stocks which might not meet the exacting investment requirements of certain investors.
 An example might be Safran (military aircraft)

-- The ability to blend these three portfolios in any desired proportion in order to meet the exact requirements of a particular client with over 45,000 combinations of portfolios available to choose from.
+- The ability to blend these three portfolios in any desired proportion in order to meet the exact requirements of a particular innvestor with multiple combinations of portfolios available to choose from.

 - A "buy and hold" portfolio in order to minimise ongoing transactions and taxable events

 This advice process is intended to help investors to select a portfolio which more accurately meets their particular preferences more effectively.

 This process is intended to compliment not replace our obligations under the Consumer Protection Code and all investors will be issued with a Statement of Suitability prior to making an investment.